Libensemble/libensemble/README.rst

 **Further Information:**

 - Documentation is provided by ReadtheDocs_.
-- A visual overview of libEnsemble is given in this poster_.
+- An overview of libEnsemble's structure and capabilities is given in this manuscript_ and poster_

 **Citation:**